-As we mature, we become a collection of things that make us who we are.
-We take on responsibilities for each role we play and form new values and priorities around them.
-As parents, as spouses, as employees we immerse ourselves into these roles in an effort to do our best.
+As we live, we become a collection of things that make us who we are.
+We take on responsibilities for each role we play in life and form priorities around them.
+As parents, as spouses, as employees, we immerse ourselves into these roles in an effort to do our best.

 We give up pursuing what makes us happy and settle to survive rather than thrive with our individuality.